pgattic/wasm-experiment/README.md

     - [X] Create NDS implementation
     - [X] Create Desktop implementation ~(Raylib probably)~ *went with SDL3*
     - [ ] Create Wii implementation
-- [ ] Sprite/map editor
+- [X] ~Sprite/map editor~ Build tool
 - [ ] Support background tiles
 - [ ] Memory mapping for tilemap/sprite manipulation
 - [ ] Printing text on the screen

+## Stretch Goals

+- Networking
+- In-engine editor
-- [ ] Port to GBA?
+- Port to GBA?
     - Would require including the wasm as part of ROM data
     - Some heavy source code customization would be in order
     - Look into [Butano](https://github.com/GValiente/butano) for graphics

-## Stretch Goals

-- Networking
-- In-engine editor

 ## Engine Spec